-Revenue in our international markets in the first quarter of 2018 increased 9% compared to the first quarter of 2017, driven primarily by increased drilling activity and pressure pumping services in the Eastern Hemisphere, as well as pressure pumping activity in Argentina.
-We experienced modest increases in activity in the Middle East and Asia, offset by pricing pressure.
-We have grown our market share in the international markets throughout the downturn as a result of our strong service quality and technology offerings, and our product service lines continue to focus on delivering technology driven value propositions to help our customers increase production and lower costs.
+Our international revenue increased 7% in the third quarter of 2018, as compared to the third quarter of 2017, driven primarily by increased drilling and well intervention activity in the Middle East.
+While the international markets are continuing to improve, as further evidenced by a 5% growth in our international revenue compared to the second quarter of 2018, the markets are in the early stages of a recovery and pricing pressure remains a challenge in a competitive landscape.
+We have grown our market share in the international markets throughout the downturn because of our strong service quality and technology offerings and our willingness to collaborate with our customers.
+Our product service lines continue to focus on delivering technology-driven value propositions to help our customers increase production and lower costs.